RobloxAPI/testfiles/README.md

 `Baseplate.rbxl.golden`.

 #### Input file names
-The name of an input file determines how it is read.
 The **extension** of the file name determines the format used to decode the file.
-The name may have a number of **directives** that determine the structure of the corresponding golden file.
-A directive is indicated by a string of characters following a `.` character.
 For example, the file name:

-	numberSequence.model.error.rbxl

-has the directives `model`, `error`, and `rbxl`, with `rbxl` also being the format of the file.
+	numberSequence.rbxl

+will be decoded with the `rbxl` format.

+#### Directives
+An input file may begin with a number of **directives**, which control how the file is tested.
+A directive is a line that begins with a `#`.

+See [Directives](spec/README.md#user-content-directives) for more information.

 ## Testing
 To test an implementation against the database, a program must be written.
 The